aweymo-ui/geo_viz_oh/content/3_future.md

 <br>

 More abstractly, I believe there are fresh insights that could be understood by combining oral history recordings and mapping regarding memory studies.
 The methodology “argues that the so-called unreliability of memory is also its strength, and that the subjectivity of memory provides clues not only about the meanings of historical experience, but also about the relationships between past and present, between memory and personal identity and between individual and collective memory.”
-Mapping oral history allows historians to create a literal mind map, understanding the interviewees’ association of one place to another, with positive or negative sentiments or whether their feelings toward that place were shaped by societal narratives or personal experiences.
+Mapping oral history allows historians to create a visualization of an interviewee's memory, understanding the their associations between one place to another, with positive or negative sentiments, and whether their feelings toward that place were shaped by societal narratives or personal experiences.

 <br>